Documentation Guidelines#

-Astropy Documentation Rules and Guidelines#
+Astropy Documentation Guidelines#

 This section describes the standards for documentation that any contribution being considered for integration into the core package should follow, as well as the standard Astropy docstring format.